Lisa Mae Osborn

 More personally, in my spiritual life, around 2005 and by my great good fortune I read one of Swami B.V.
 Tripurari’s translations of The Bhagavad Gita, and was transformed.
 His wisdom, guidance, and living realization of Bhakti yoga have been illuminating the path for me ever since, guiding me to share the beauty and wisdom of bhakti in my small way.
 I seek to serve the grace of all the teachers that have offered their generous help by extending their hand to me, most especially my beloved guru.
 I know it is controversial to have a guru, but I have one and it totally works for me.

 I have been teaching yoga in some form since 1995, and moved from NYC to Portland in 2002.
 I believe in our own innate wisdom, but I also believe deeply in good guidance and help on this wild and winding path.
 We all need to learn to listen better.
 Guided firmly by inner-body intelligence and more than 25 years of experience in bio-mechanics, anatomy, acupuncture and yoga asana, and aided by a sense of adventure, I seek physical honesty and cognitive clarity in yoga, wherein it is allowed to come alive as a living, dynamic practice.
 Sharing this life-affirming practice is what I was born to do, and every day that I get to wake up and do this work and my life, I am infinitely grateful.
+I have a personal and business commitment to ongoing, systematic training in Equity and Racial Inclusion and am deeply committed to the study of un-learning patriarchial and supremacist models of communication.
+This informs every fold of my teaching, this program, and this yoga center.
 I am honored and blessed to share my vision of a more balanced, healthy, spirit-oriented life of service and love with you at The Bhaktishop.
 Thank you all for making it a reality, as well as a daily pleasure.